Motorcyclist on the Road with Sky and Green Fields Behind

 Price (MSRP): $6,299.

 Does that name sound familiar?
-I doubt if you’re sure about your yes.
-But what I know is that if you want a motorcycle that puts you in situations you have never been in before while riding and provides you with adrenalin, Swedish-made Husqvarna Svartpilen 401 is an excellent pick.
+You are probably not sure.
+What I know is that if you want a motorcycle that puts you in situations you have never been in before while riding and provides you with adrenalin, Swedish-made Husqvarna Svartpilen 401 is an excellent pick.

 The Svartpilen 401 bike is defined by its rugged, real-world usability.
 You can be sure of a reward of a feeling of confidence while riding this bike.
-It invites you to explore broken backroads, using a tested and proven recipe that blends a commanding seating position with a torquey engine.
+It invites you to explore some off road even, using a tested and proven recipe that blends a commanding seating position with a torquey engine.

 The Svartpilen goes where you want it to.
 The road bike doesn’t fear to tread because it possesses a fierce look that replicates Husqvarna’s storied history, offering excellent styling that your friends will be jealous of.